HussainAther/philosophy/causality/emergence.md

 of an underlying neural system through statistical enrual states on proper partitions with individual mental states.

 This construction implies that the mental dynamics and the neural dynamics, related to each other by a so-called intertwiner, are topologically equivalent.
+Instead of some mutually exclusive duality of the mental and the neural, we have a monistic idea that they are part of one and the same concept, albeit related to one another in a signficiant way.
+We can describe it using dual-aspect monism using symmetry breakdown conceptually prior to the opposite of generalization.
+When symmetries between entities restore themselves, we osberve the similarities brought upon by the symmetries and generate equivalence classes of increasing size that can describe contextually emergent phenomena.
 Given properly defined mental states, the neural dynamics gives rise to a mental dynamics that is independent of those neurodynamical details that are irrelevant for a proper construction of mental states.
 Mental states can be causally and horizontally related to other metnal states, and they neither cause their vertical neural determiners nor cause the horizontal effects of the neural determiners.
 This resolve the problem of mental causation in a deflationary manner.
 Vertical and horizontal determination don't compete against one another.
 They work cooperatively.

 Mental causation is a horizontal relation between previous and future mental states with effectiveness